 The Museum will modernize the Skokie structure and create a new Welcome Center designed to hold vastly more guests of all ages and abilities, while serving as an engaging orientation to the Museum and its multiple exhibitions.
 The redesigned Center will include updated security and ticket offices, a redesigned state-of-the-art auditorium, exhibition reflection space, and more restrooms, among other upgrades.

-Our downtown Chicago location, opening summer 2025, will feature several world-class exhibitions for the public to engage with in person.
+Our downtown Chicago location, opening summer 2025, will feature several world-class exhibitions for the public to engage with in person, including Virtual Reality and Holographic Theatres, and feature stories of survivors of the Holocaust and genocides across time and geography.
+More details to be announced in the coming months.

 Public programming and events will still be offered virtually, as well as in person at offsite locations TBA.